shhawkins/chord-wheel-writer/plan.md

 ## Executive Summary

-After thorough analysis of the codebase against the physical Chord Wheel (Jim Fleser/Hal Leonard), I've identified several critical issues with the current implementation. **The good news: the architecture is solid and we should NOT start over.** The React/TypeScript/Zustand foundation, component structure, and timeline system are well-designed.
+After thorough analysis of the codebase against the physical Chord Wheel, I've identified several critical issues with the current implementation. **The good news: the architecture is solid and we should NOT start over.** The React/TypeScript/Zustand foundation, component structure, and timeline system are well-designed.
 However, the **chord wheel visualization is fundamentally incorrect** and needs a complete rebuild while keeping the surrounding infrastructure intact.

 ---